Pro-life Democratic women wary of Trump at March for Life, disappointed in Dem leadership

 Women like Kristen Day, who leads Democrats for Life, have been put in a difficult position.

-Between the "MAGA" hats and "Keep abortion legal" signs in front of the Supreme Court on Friday, there was a handful of women such as Day -- who seemed not to fit in either category.
+Amid the "MAGA" hats and "Keep abortion legal" signs in front of the Supreme Court on Friday, there was a handful of women such as Day -- who seemed not to fit in either category.

 On Friday, her group attended America's largest annual pro-life gathering, where a man reviled by her party made history in how he lent support to the cause she fought for most passionately.
 Moreover, he did so during a March for Life that positioned itself as pro-woman -- an apparent irony for Democrats given their tendency to see President Trump, the keynote, as an icon of contemporary "attacks" on women.

-"Trump is well-known for his misogynistic statements and actions," Terissa Bukovinac, a pro-life Democrat, told Fox News on Friday.
+"Trump is well-known for his misogynistic statements and actions," Terrisa Bukovinac, a pro-life Democrat, told Fox News on Friday.
 When asked whether she saw any irony in his appearance at the event, she said "definitely."

 TRUMP CAMPAIGN LAUNCHING PRO-LIFE COALITION TO GALVANIZE VOTERS ON ABORTION